sjl/.plan/README.markdown

 Started doing Rosalind problems in shell/Awk, to join in with a group of folks at work doing them for the first time.
 The first few problems are simple, but I still managed to learn a few tricks by implementing them with UNIXy tools.

+Fixed a few remaining broken links on my site.
+It's been a week or two since I poked around at it, and that was on another machine, but `./deploy.sh` Just Worked.
+It's so nice to have a site generator I designed myself that's not going to change out from under me when I just want to fix something simple and move on with my life.